• Skip to primary navigation

 Baking tip cookie hack

-See those cookie bits on the edge of the cake above?
+See these cookie bits on the edge of the cake above?
 I greased my cake pans and then dusted them with finely crushed cookies instead of flour.
 It adds flavor and crunch.
+Give it a try.

 As of today I have harvested 7 sugar pumpkins and there are at least another dozen lying in wait.
 I only planted 4 seeds!
 Plant some seeds people!
 No garden?
 Pick up sugar pumpkins at the local farmers' market.